The Imposter Syndrome Intensive

 The Intensive Format & Structure

-Before your session: You’ll complete a short intake so I understand what we’re working with.
+Before your session: You'll complete a short intake.
 This includes a well-researched imposter syndrome questionnaire and a couple of brief mood and stress measures that give us a clear starting point.

-The intensive itself: One focused day, typically 3–5 hours with breaks built in, conducted entirely over secure video.
+The intensive itself: One focused day, typically 3-5 hours with breaks built in, conducted entirely over secure, private video.
 No travel, no waiting rooms, no time away from your business beyond the session itself.
 You log on from wherever you’re most comfortable.

 My Commitment to You